The world would make more sense had it happened this way:

 many-geared contraption of only slightly tarnished brass.

-Igor: "See master: snprintf
+Igor: "See master: snprintf.
+A powerful tool,

 but if it runs out of space no sentinel is placed, making their string a